 Amanda Edwards, Au.D., joined Starkey Hearing Technologies in July 2015 as an Education and Training Audiologist within the network department.
 Edwards is responsible for developing and presenting training materials to staff and fellow hearing professionals.
 Prior to joining Starkey Hearing Technologies, Edwards had a wide breadth of clinical, practical and academic experience in the fields of vestibular studies, diagnostic audiology, research and academic professorship.
 She earned her B.A. in speech and hearing disorders from Louisiana Tech University, an M.S. in audiology from Lamar University and an Au.D. from Arizona School of Health Sciences.

-Jason Galster, Ph.D., is Manager of Clinical Comparative Research for Starkey Hearing Technologies.
+Jason Galster, Ph.D., is the Senior Manager of Audiology Research for Starkey Hearing Technologies.
 He investigates clinical outcomes of modern hearing aid features while ensuring that product claims are accurate and backed by supporting evidence.
 Galster has held a clinical position as a pediatric audiologist and worked as a research audiologist on topics that include digital signal processing, physical room acoustics, and amplification in pediatric populations with hearing loss.

 Monique Hammond is a registered pharmacist.
 She is a public speaker and consults on industry-related hearing loss issues.
 Hammond tells her story and what she learned about hearing loss in her book: “What Did You Say?
 An Unexpected Journey into the World of Hearing loss.”
 Visit her website at moniquehammond.com.